 Cathy Linh Che (Executive Director) has worked in nonprofit administration, education, and publishing for over 15 years.
 In 2012, Cathy was hired as a communications consultant for Kundiman.
 In 2014, she became Kundiman's Managing Director.
 She has also worked for Kaya Press, New Directions Publishing, and Poets & Writers and has taught at New York University, The Polytechnic University at NYU, The Asian American Writers Workshop, and at Sierra Nevada College.
 Cathy is the author of the poetry collection Split (Alice James Books), winner of the Kundiman Poetry Prize, Norma Farber First Book Award from the Poetry Society of America, and the Best Poetry Book Award from the Association of Asian American Studies.
 She received her BA from Reed College and her MFA from New York University.

-Dan Lau (Development Manager) has passionately worked with grassroots non-profits from the San Francisco Bay area to the high desert of Boise, Idaho.
+Dan Lau (Development Director) has passionately worked with grassroots non-profits from the San Francisco Bay area to the high desert of Boise, Idaho.
 As a poet, he has received a Kundiman fellowship, William Dickey fellowship, and Kustra fellowship as well as grants and scholarships from APICC, GAPA Foundation, Queer Cultural Center, San Francisco Arts Commission, Fine Arts Work Center in Provincetown.
 His poetry has appeared in Red Light Lit, Generations, Cape Cod Review, CRATE, Gesture, pacificREVIEW, RHINO, The Collagist, Flicker and Spark: A Contemporary Queer Anthology of Spoken Word and Poetry by Low Brow Press, and Colorado Review.

 Kyle Lucia Wu

 Kyle Lucia Wu (Programs and Communications Manager) has received the Asian American Writers’ Workshop Margins fellowship and residencies from the Millay Colony, the Byrdcliffe Colony, the Writing Downtown Residency in Las Vegas, and Kimmel Harding Nelson Center.
 Her writing has appeared in Literary Hub, Electric Literature, Guernica, and BOMB Magazine.
 She has an MFA in fiction from The New School and a BA in Psychology from NYU.
 She teaches at Fordham University and The New School.

 CRISTINA C. BALDOR